symfony/ux/src/TwigComponent/doc/index.rst

 Note that ALL variables from upper components (e.g. ``SuccessAlert``) are available to lower components (e.g. ``Alert``).
-However, because variables are merged, variables with the same name are overridden by lower components.
-(That's also why ``this`` refers to the embedded, or "current" component)
+However, because variables are merged, variables with the same name are overridden by lower components (that's also why ``this`` refers to the embedded, or "current" component).

-Finally, the most interesting thing is that the content inside of ``{% component %}`` is executed as if it is "copy-and-pasted" into the block of the target template.
-This means you can access variables from the block you're overriding.
+The most interesting thing is that the content inside of ``{% component ... %}`` is executed as if it is "copy-and-pasted" into the block of the target template.
+This means you can access variables from the block you're overriding!
 For example:

 .. code-block:: twig